 It does not matter that you have sold with losses or gains.
 You can recover 100% of what you paid for the added value.

 As we all know, Goodwill is the tax that is levied on the increase in value of the urban land revealed at the time of a transfer, whether by sale, inheritance or donation.
 Therefore, if you have sold a property losing money in the process, you can claim.

-But the point is that even if you make a profit in the transaction you can claim goodwill.
 In many municipalities you may have been charged up to 35% more for an error in how to calculate the price of land.

 So it does not matter that you have sold with losses or gains.
 You can recover the total of what was paid for the goodwill.